rashidlasker/deploy/week2/README.md

 named `home.py`.
 You can return whatever you want, but whatever it is should be rendered in an html file using the `render` keyword.

-Later on in the course we're going to be using the Bootstrap CSS library.
-If you want to get fancy, you can include this CSS to pretty up your page a bit.

 ### What to turn in

 Turn in screenshots of `docker ps` showing your running containers